Jarrangbarnmi walk (Koolpin Gorge)

-Keep an eye out for the brightly coloured Gouldian finch, and barrk (black wallaroo).
+Keep an eye out for the brightly coloured Gouldian finch and the barrk (black wallaroo).

-Bush camping is available beside Koolpin Creek and access is by permit only.
-Please read information on permit conditions before entering.
+Bush camping is available beside Koolpin Creek.
+Access is by permit only.
+Apply for your permit well in advance to avoid missing out.

 You’ll need a permit to bushwalk or camp here